parhamdavari/snapauth-platform/README.md

 - Run `make up`.

 The bootstrap process generates the required `.env` secrets and starts every container, giving you a ready-to-use identity provider backed by SnapAuth with zero manual configuration.

+Curious developers can dig into the SnapAuth core at https://github.com/parhamdavari/SnapAuth.